sevkioruc/docs/docs/intro.md

 ```

 :::info
-Above Host Path addresses folder of "config.yaml" file, where you configure databases to store and coordinate your authorization data.
+Above config path - {YOUR-CONFIG-PATH} - addresses "config.yaml" file, where you configure databases to store and coordinate your authorization data.

 Permify stores your authorization data in a database you prefer as relation tuples.
 We called that database **‘writeDB’**, and you can define it using our YAML file.